zikasak/ReadOnlyBot/README.md

 set message which will be sended to chat when new member enter to chat.
 Use {$name} to set where user first name will be stand in message.
 Welcome message will be deleted (if bot have rights to do it) in 30 seconds.

-**NOTE:** all commands except declared and /getcommands available only to admins or creator
+**NOTE:** all commands except declared and /getcommands available only to admins or creator.
+Also all commands with bot and declared commands will be deleted.

 Requirements
 --